-High Voltage Breakout Box
+High Voltage Patch Panel

-The HV breakout box is used to distribute the high voltage from the high voltage power supply to the power distribution boxes.
-The power supply is connected to the breakout box via a 37 conductor cable, supplied by the manufacturer of the power supply.
-The breakout box supplies the high voltage to each PDB via triaxial cables.
-Each power supply has 16 channels.
-A breakout box has two input connectors for two power supplies, and 32 output connectors for 32 PDBs.
-If only one power supply is used (i.e. only one input connector) as it is the case for the Near Detector, 16 of the 32 output connectors are replaced by push-in plugs [H16], since they are not needed.
-A schematics of the High Voltage Breakout Box can be found in Figure 43.
+The HV patch panel is used to distribute the high voltage from the high voltage power supply to the power distribution boxes.
+The power supply is connected to the patch panel via a 51 conductor cable, supplied by the manufacturer of the power supply.
+The patch panel supplies the high voltage to each PDB via triaxialial cables.
+Each power supply has card 16 channels, as does each patch panel.
+Schematics of the High Voltage Patch panel can be found in Figure 43.

 The power supply which is used, is the ISEG EHS F6-05x 156-F (see page 101), which has a maximum voltage of 500 V and a maximum current of 15 mA per channel.
 It provides 16 channels with floating ground.
 The power supply has a 51 pin REDEL connector (see Figure 10, Figure 27), with 32 pins used for the source and return of the 16 HV channels (see Table 6).
 Two additional pins are used for the safety loop.
 According to the power supplies manual states that, “if the safety loop is active then output voltage on all channels is only present if the safety loop is closed and an external current in a range of 5 to 20 mA of any polarity is flowing into the loop.
-If the safety loop is opened during operation then the output voltages are shut off without ramp […].”
+If the safety loop is opened during operation then the output voltages are shut off without ramp.”
 The remaining 17 pins are unused.

-The connection between the power supply and the breakout box is done via a 37 conductor HV cable [H2] (see Figure 27).
-At the power supply side, this wire was terminated with a REDEL connector (assembled by the manufacturer) (see Figure 28).
-At the breakout box side, each conductor is terminated with sockets [H5], where 34 of the 37 conductors are pushed into a 36 position Metrimate plug (socket housing) [H3].
-Two positions of the plug are unused.
-The ends of the three unused conductors are insulated with heat shrink, and wrapped into electrical tape.
-Before the bundle of the 37 conductors enters the plug, it is protected with electrical tape and a strain relief [H3a] (see
+The connection between the power supply and the patch panel is also made with a 51 pin REDEL connector.

-The wires for each pin of the receptacle exit the receptacle at the inside of the breakout box.
+The wires for each pin of the receptacle exit the receptacle at the inside of the patch panel.
 The wire connects the pins 33 and 34 to form a closed (safety) loop.
 The wires at pins 1 through 32 are used for the 16 HV channels, where the source wire and return wire of each channel form a twisted pair (see Table 6, Figure 28, and Figure 43).